marcelpetrick/DevNotes/BeenThereSeenThat/20200625_toradex_benchmarking_QtQuick/readme.md

 - if the route is prerendered by some intel nuc, then the graphics performance grows
 - imx8, imx6, imx6 quadcore, intel nuc

-no code optimiatzions raised fps from 24 to 60 fps (for almost all platforms)
+no code optimizations raised fps from 24 to 60 fps (for almost all platforms)
-- optimizign qml raised it even higher: even while navigating 40 fps on iMX8
+- optimizing qml raised it even higher: even while navigating 40 fps on iMX8
-- worse performance for mapboxgl - lower fps; unknoqwn reasons
+- worse performance for mapboxgl - lower fps; unknown reasons

 i.Mx6 Quad better than DL at FullHD